Are you in crisis?

 The reporting and responding parties will be notified concurrently of the decision of the disciplinary process, any interim action that is being taken, and the final outcome of the process, including the status of any appeals.

-Both the reporting and responding parties may appeal the outcome of the disciplinary process as per the appeal process listed in the Code of Student Conduct (PDF).
+Both the reporting and responding parties may appeal the outcome of the disciplinary process as per the appeal process listed in the Code of Student Accountability (PDF).

 Accused students should review the information provided by the Office of Inclusion and Institutional Equity, which describes the procedures for sexual misconduct cases.
 You will be offered an opportunity to meet with the Title IX Coordinator/Deputy Title IX Coordinator and/or Office of Inclusion and Institutional Equity to discuss the process, have your questions answered, and be able to provide information regarding the allegations.

 The university’s disciplinary process is an educational process and students are not entitled to representation by an attorney or another party.
-Attorneys can serve as a “support person” (see definition in the Code of Student Conduct (PDF)) who can advise their client but do not play and active role in the university’s disciplinary process.
+Attorneys can serve as a “support person” (see definition in the Code of Student Accountability (PDF)) who can advise their client but do not play and active role in the university’s disciplinary process.
 If attorneys have questions regarding this expectation, they should contact the university Counsel Office at 410.704.4408.

 The university’s investigation and disciplinary process is separate from any concurrent or pending charges through the court system.
 The final results of a police investigation and/or a criminal proceeding do not impact the university’s process.